-11 Ways to Practice Social Distancing in Minneapolis This Fall
+11 Ways to Practice Social Distancing in Minneapolis This Winter

-Our ideas for fun fall-related activities you can do while staying safe and social distancing in Minneapolis.
+Our ideas for fun winter-related activities you can do while staying safe and social distancing in Minneapolis.

 1. Get active: Hiking, biking and running

 If you're not feeling much like heart-pumping physical exercise (we understand), try taking a stroll through any one of the city's best parks and public gardens.
-Best enjoyed on those crisp fall days when the sun is shining, we're not called the City by Nature for nothing.
+Best enjoyed on those bright, sunny winter days, we're not called the City by Nature for nothing.
 There's some things only Mother Nature can truly help!

 Fill up your friends' Instagram feed, with some of the most Instagrammable places in Minneapolis.
 From waterfalls, murals and sculptures to skylines, check out some of the city's best locations for the perfect Instagram photo.
 Minneapolis is also proud to be the home of talented artists leaving their mark on the city with beautiful public art.
 Walk through any neighborhood and you're bound to see a breathtaking masterpiece on electrical boxes, building walls and more.
 Lucky for you, we've curated a list of some of the best murals in the city, just to make it that much easier.

-5. Embrace your inner hygge at these cozy coffee shops
+5. Grab something cozy at these local coffee shops

 Our Scandinavian roots have taught us a thing or two about hygge (you know, the Danish word that encompasses all things cozy?) and our coffee shops really take it to the next level.
-From Victorian-style houses with plush upholstery, to gooey cinnamon rolls the size of your face, our coffee shops will keep you full and caffeinated.
+From steaming hot lattes to gooey cinnamon rolls the size of your face, our coffee shops will keep you full and caffeinated.
 Grab some takeout coffee and a pastry or two and take a stroll outside while your coffee keeps you warm.